newatoms/beta/_faq/en/what-makes-great-content.md

 * Short paragraphs
 * Clear quotes

 A strong and remarkable *title* is important to attract your reader.
-A good title should activate, make curious and excite.
+A good title should activate, interest and excite.
 Often enough with newspaper articles—also the digital ones—the title is the key component in attracting the reader.

-If you have lured your whith a fantastic title, he often decides whether to keep on reading or not based on the first few sentences.
+If you have lured your reader with a fantastic title, he often decides whether to keep on reading or not based on the first few sentences.
 This brings us to the intro of the text and the importance hereof.

-> If the title and image are the bate, than the intro is the line that has to be strong enough to pull the reader in.
+> If the title and image are the bait, the intro is the line that has to be strong enough to pull the reader in.

 The *intro* is the first paragraph and supports a well chosen title.
 With this beginning the reader is either triggerd and will stay, or not.
 Readers will scan the intro and decide in just a matter of seconds whether they want to keep on reading.